Lost-Outpost/lost-legacy/README.md

 # Final Checklist
 Check the following items before starting the game (they are easy to miss)
-- (Not set up yet) If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#widescreen)
+- If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#widescreen)
 - Change the ENB Preset (if you want) from the [enb configuration](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#enb-presets) page.
 The default ENB is a modified Pi-Cho.
 Cathedralist Fantasy is the most performance friendly ENB, but drastically changes the look of the game.
+- Review the Optional mods that appeal to you.
+Will eventually put more info [here](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#optional-content)
+- For low end PCs, switch to the Potato Mode profile at the top of Mod Organizer